-There are many people who suffer from Binge Eating Disorder and it is not something to be taken lightly.
-Binge Eating Disorder can lead to serious health issues such as cancer, diabetes, heart disease and more…
+Many people suffer from Binge Eating Disorder, and it is not something to be taken lightly.
+Eating large amounts of food can lead to serious health issues such as cancer, diabetes, heart disease, and many more.

 What is Binge Eating Disorder?

-Binge Eating Disorder Definition: This is a serious eating disorder.
-Those who suffer from this disorder eat large amounts of food and feel incapable of stopping.
-While many people do overeat occasionally, binge eaters do so excessively to where it becomes a regular occurrence and is uncontrollable.
+Binge Eating Disorder Definition: Binge Eating Disorder refers to people who suffer from uncontrollable eating of large amounts of food and feeling incapable of stopping or controlling urges.
+This is a serious eating disorder.
+While many people can eat too much or too often occasionally, binge eaters do so excessively to where it becomes a regular occurrence and is uncontrollable.

-“Almost everyone overeats on occasion, such as having seconds or thirds of a holiday meal.
-But for some people, excessive overeating that feels out of control and becomes a regular occurrence crosses the line to binge-eating disorder.” — mayoclinic.org
+Mayo Health Clinic sums it up by saying, “Almost everyone overeats on occasion, such as having seconds or thirds of a holiday meal.
+But for some people, excessive overeating that feels out of control and becomes a regular occurrence crosses the line to binge-eating disorder.”

 Binge Eating Disorder can have several causes and there is no one exact cause that can be solely held accountable.
 The causes of Binge Eating Disorder are: